fossilfree/numerous/docs/source/Equation/Equation.rst

         scope.q = list(my_set)[0]

 Another important limitation of equations inside numerous engine is not full support of if statements and if expressions.
-We are not allowed to use nested if statmnts and only scalar variables are allowed to be compared in if stament.
+We are not allowed to use nested if statements and only scalar variables are allowed to be compared in if statement.

-One way to avoid such limitations is to write complex functions outside of the equation body and compile it using njit decorator or Numerous function decorator form numerous engine.
+One way to avoid such limitations is to write complex functions outside of the equation body and compile it using ``njit`` decorator or Numerous function decorator form numerous engine.
 There couple of ways how we can add such external functions to the equitation body.

-1. Clousre inside the item class
+1. Closure inside the item class
-2. imported from external library
+2. Imported from external library
-3. usded with NumerousEngine decorator
+3. Used with NumerousEngine decorator

 Global variables inside equation method:
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-there is one pre-defined global variable in equation that is time variable that allow as to acsees curtrent time that is used by the solver.
+there is one pre-defined global variable in equation that is time variable that allow as to accesses current time that is used by the solver.
-To add another global variable to  be used inside equation we have to import them separatle in the model. equation
+To add another global variable to  be used inside equation we have to import them separate in the model. equation

-To use global variables inseid the equation we can access them using global_vars key inside the scope that is passed to the equation annotated method.
+To use global variables instead the equation we can access them using global_vars key inside the scope that is passed to the equation annotated method.